O-Hahn/node-red-contrib-camerapi/README.md

 ### TakePhoto

 This node is to take a photo in a given format directly from the Raspberry Pi Camera.
-The image of the photo is stored into the file-system and msg.payload will give you the path and the filename including extension to the photo.
+The image of the photo is stored into the file-system and <b>msg.payload</b> will give you the path and the filename including extension to the photo.

 ### DetectFaces

-If you choose the Face-Detection - you will also get in msg.facescount the number of detected faces and a JSON with the necessary information to the detected face (x,y,x+w,y+h) and if in filemode the name, path and format of the file with the face cuttet from the image.
+If you choose the Face-Detection (based on OpenCV Framework) - you will also get in msg.facescount the number of detected faces and a JSON with the necessary information to the detected face (x,y,x+w,y+h) and if in filemode the name, path and format of the file with the face cut from the image.

 ### DeletePhoto

 Will delete a taken photo from the given path with or without the extracted faces.